Code-Institute-Submissions/quiz-app/README.md

 which was running that function before the server returns the questions.
 This meant that when an if statement was checked, the questions did not return the intended value.
 I removed the function from the end of the code, and placed it within the correct location.
 This did the trick!

 Problem: On the page where you would select the answers to the question, there was a delay (separate from the delay above) when clicking the answers.

+Problem: In order to style the page positioning, I used CSS flexbox.
+This had the effect of centre aligning the content both vertically and horizontally.
+However, as I was also using jQuery to show and hide sections, flexbox was using "display:none;" for styling, while jQuery was adding "display: none;" and "display:block;" to different sections.
+Solution: After experimenting with dev tools, I realized that this was causing the broken styling issue.
+To solve this I added another div that wrapped the content, so there would be a div enclosing each section which had an id showing which section - jQuery would use this.
+Then for the styling, then was another div with the id "container".

 ### Deployment